-Exact Path combines adaptive diagnostic assessments with individualized learning pathways to promote growth for students.
-It builds this pathway off of the NWEA assessment that students take.
-As students need mathematics support, this course helps build the foundational skills they may be lacking.
+This course combines adaptive diagnostic assessment with individualized learning pathways to promote growth for students.
+As students need math support, this course helps build the foundational skills they may be lacking.
+This course includes live skill-based group and/or individual sessions with our Math Interventionist.